 The example shown uses the psql client to invoke a script named backup.sql to recreate the pem database.
 The script is invoked using the privileges associated with the database superuser postgres.

 7. Stop the database server on the target host.

-To stop the PEM server on CentOS or RHEL 7.x or 8.x, use the command:
+To stop the PEM server on RHEL 8.x, use the command: